 Responsibilities of the GMEC to maintain oversight of training programs include the following:

-Oversight of the accreditation status of the Sponsoring Institution and its ACGME-accredited
+- Oversight of the accreditation status of the Sponsoring Institution and its ACGME-accredited programs.

 The GMEC has established a process for conducting Special Review of programs.
 An individual program may be selected for Special Review based on underperformance, by request of its Program Director or at the direction of the GMEC or DIO.
 Any program with an ACGME accreditation status of continued accreditation with warning or probationary accreditation will undergo Special Review.

 Criteria used in identifying underperformance may include, but are not limited to: